 Light with a high spectral blue component activates and increases the capability for performance and concentration.
 If this blue component in light decreases, the body relaxes and changes over to a calm phase.
 Light control offers further positive effects on the human biological rhythm.
 It is able to improve motivation, the ability to concentrate and therefore productivity as well, and it provides ideal support with intellectual tasks.

 George Brainard, the director of the Light Research Program at Thomas Jefferson University, hopes his research on how the colour of light is interpreted by our eyes will be able to get patients out of the hospital sooner.
 Maybe the order should be changed, so that millions of suffering people could benefit earlier from his findings as soon as possible.

-Lighting the learning environments
+Lighting the Learning Environments

 The use of Human Centric Lighting is not only suitable for the medical-therapeutic sector, but also for school and office.
-It is however only competent lighting design that enables the optimal utilization of the new intelligent lighting solutions.
+It is, however, the only competent lighting design that enables the optimal utilization of new intelligent lighting solutions.

 The school’s main goal is to get the pupils to learn.
 So the Human Centric Lighting is very important in schools.
 However, most of the schools are illuminated by a traditional, warm, tired light (mostly 3000-4000 K).

 It has been known that the full spectrum of sunlight increases the reading speed by up to 20%, and reduces eye fatigue.
 So daylight is the best option for schools.

 According to the most recent studies, the daily outdoor activities may reduce the need for children’s short-sightedness eyewear.
 This article was provided by the Journal of the American Medical Association (JAMA).